 Community groups in Charnwood are being urged to contact their local councillor to help them access grant funding for projects.

-Cllr Tom Barkley, deputy leader of the council said “The member grants scheme helps spread funding to projects right across Charnwood, in each and every ward.
+Cllr Jonathan Morgan, leader of the Council said: “The member grants scheme helps spread funding to projects right across Charnwood, in each ward.

-“We want to encourage groups who are making a positive contribution to their community to contact their local councillor about the grant.”
+“We want to encourage groups who are making a positive contribution to their community to contact their local councillor about the grants.”

-“The member grants scheme is a fantastic opportunity for councillors to find out more about the hard work community groups do and support them through funding.
+“The member grants scheme is a fantastic opportunity for councillors to find out more about the work community groups do in the local area and support them by awarding them with some funding.”

 Interested organisations should discuss their project with their local councillor before applying.

 Applications for the member grants scheme can be submitted at any time up until February 28, 2020.